wdporter/acim/src/text/27-the-healing-of-the-dream/index.md

 ---
 layout: landing.njk
-title: THE HEALING OF THE DREAM
+title: The Healing of the Dream
 reference: T-27
 eleventyNavigation:
   key: T-27
-  title: T-27 THE HEALING OF THE DREAM
+  title: T-27 The Healing of the Dream
   parent: T
   order: 27
 ---